MajorZiploc/powershell_scaffolder/README.md

 # Powershell Module Scaffolder

-## Compatible with powershell core and powershell 5.1 (the default windows powershell on most systems)
+## Compatible with powershell core (pwsh) and powershell 5.1 (powershell) (the default windows powershell on most systems)

+## Purpose
+A utility library for quickly creating more robust powershell scripts or modules quickly.

 ## Install